anikeaty08/ShinTalk/README.md

 ---

+### 9.1 Optional: Deploying to Vercel (centralized fallback)

+You can also publish the same Next.js build to Vercel if you need a traditional HTTPS endpoint:

+1. `vercel login`
+2. `cd apps/web`
+3. `vercel --prod`

+Remember: for WaveHack scoring, a DeWeb-hosted frontend is strongly preferred because it keeps the entire stack on-chain.
+Vercel is optional and should mirror the exact `.env` values (set them in the Vercel dashboard under Project Settings → Environment Variables).

+---

 ### 10. Starting a Completely New Project

 If you want to fork the idea or start a different Massa dApp: